 Leaving on the earliest flight out to LA usually means the most beautiful sunrises en route.

 The eagle eyed among you may even be able to spot the iconic Hollywood sign.

 Our first port of call was somewhere I’d been dying to go for a while: Malibu.
 If, like me, you’re inspired by the delicious looking images of beautiful beaches and people in the area, as well as videos of A-list celebrities’ houses on Cribs, you might want to book a trip too.

 Malibu is truly gorgeous and didn’t disappoint one jot.
 As soon as we got out of the Uber, I well and truly fell in love with the idyllic area.
 I can see why everyone wants to live here!
 We took a walk along the pier.

 Malibu Pier is home to the popular cafe and restaurant of Malibu Farm.

 Of course, we’d worked up quite the appetite by now so headed into Malibu Cafe for a bite to eat and a drink.
 It was delicious – so healthy and fresh, and not a fry to be seen!
 I picked the chicken, ricotta, and bacon burger and it was so, so good.
 Liz went for a grilled salmon burger and the fillet of salmon was huge!

-It was all guzzled down with a decanter of sangria which was equally delicious – even better for the beautiful views around us, people watching and barefoot, salty haired surfers came in for a bite.
+It was all guzzled down with a decanter of sangria which was equally delicious.
+Even better for the beautiful views around us, people watching and barefoot, salty haired surfers who came in for a bite.